 Rationale:

 Forest trees, like other plants, have developed a variety of ways to reproduce and disseminate via seeds, pollen and/or vegetative propagules.
 Trees often produce large amounts of pollen and seed per individual and propagules may be designed to spread over long distances (e.g., by wind, water, or animals including insects).
-The potential for vegetative propagation in certain trees raises the possibility of establishing new individuals from branches or root parts. couldSeeds inside fruits may travel as commodities around the globe and be released at the place of consumption such as road margins, railways or touristic areas, as well as in farmers’ fields and local gardens.
+The potential for vegetative propagation in certain trees raises the possibility of establishing new individuals from branches or root parts.
+[Although vegetative propagation is not specific to trees, it is an important consideration especially for large trees with long lifespan, while it affects possible dispersal and exposure of the ecosystem. ] Seeds inside fruits may travel as commodities around the globe and be released at the place of consumption such as road margins, railways or touristic areas, as well as in farmers’ fields and local gardens.

 Points to consider